 - About a death we believe may be the result of criminal conduct;

-- About criminal conduct we believe occurred on the premises of UTHealth or UTP; and
+- About criminal conduct we believe occurred on the premises of UTHealth Houston or UTP; and

 - In emergency circumstances to report a crime; the location of the crime or victims; or the identity, description, or location of the person who committed the crime.

 - Research.
-UTHealth is a research institution.
-We may use and disclose Health Information for research purposes, subject to the confidentiality provisions of state and federal law.
-All research projects conducted by UTHealth are approved through a special review process to protect patient safety, welfare, and confidentiality.
-This special approval process requires an evaluation of the proposed research project and its use of Health Information.
-Before we use or disclose Health Information for research, the project generally will have been approved through this special approval process.
-However, this special approval process is not required when we allow Health Information about you to be reviewed by people who are preparing a research project and who work to review information about patients with specific health needs, so long as the Health Information does not leave our facilities.
+UTHealth Houston is a research institution.
+We may use and disclose health information for research purposes, subject to the confidentiality provisions of state and federal law.
+All research projects conducted by UTHealth Houston are approved through a special review process to protect patient safety, welfare, and confidentiality.
+This special approval process requires an evaluation of the proposed research project and its use of health information.
+Before we use or disclose health information for research, the project generally will have been approved through this special approval process.
+However, this special approval process is not required when we allow health information about you to be reviewed by people who are preparing a research project and who work to review information about patients with specific health needs, so long as the health information does not leave our facilities.
 We may disclose your health information to outside collaborators and sponsors, if you or the approval process approve the disclosure.

 - We May Use or Disclose Your Health Information with Your Authorization.
-Other uses or disclosures of your Health Information for other purposes or activities, not listed above, will be made only with your written authorization (permission).
-We never share your information without an authorization for marketing purposes, to sell your information, and most sharing of psychotherapy notes.
+Other uses or disclosures of your health information for other purposes or activities, not listed above, will be made only with your written authorization (permission).
 You may revoke that permission, in writing, at any time.
-If you revoke your permission, we will no longer use or disclose Health Information about you for the reasons covered by your written permission.
+If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written permission.
 We are unable, however, to retrieve any disclosures we have already made with your permission.

 - Right to Inspect and Copy.
-You have the right to inspect and copy Health Information that may be used to make decisions about your care.
+You have the right to inspect and copy health information that may be used to make decisions about your care.
 Usually, this includes health and billing records; but may not include psychotherapy notes.
 We may charge a fee for the costs of copying, mailing, or other supplies associated with your request.
 We may deny your request to inspect and copy in certain, very limited circumstances.
-If you are denied access to your Health Information, you may request that the denial to inspect and copy be reviewed.
-Another licensed health care professional chosen by UTHealth will review your request and the denial.
+If you are denied access to your health information, you may request that the denial to inspect and copy be reviewed.
+Another licensed health care professional chosen by UTHealth Houston will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 - Right to Request Restrictions.
-You have the right to request a restriction or limitation on the Health Information we use or disclose about you for treatment, payment, or health care operations.
-You also have the right to request a limit on the Health Information we disclose about you to someone who is involved in your care, or the payment for your care, such as a family member or friend.
+You have the right to request a restriction or limitation on the health information we use or disclose about you for treatment, payment, or health care operations.
+You also have the right to request a limit on the health information we disclose about you to someone who is involved in your care, or the payment for your care, such as a family member or friend.
 For example, you could ask that we not use or disclose information about a particular surgery that you have had.
-In some cases, we will not be able to say “yes” to your request.
-However we will always agree if you pay for a service or health care item out-of-pocket in full and you ask us not to share that information for the purpose of payment or our operations with your health insurer.
+While we will not be able to grant every request, we will always agree if you pay for a service or health care item out of pocket in full and you ask us not to share that information for the purpose of payment or our operations with your health insurer.
 If we agree to the request, we will comply with your request unless the information is needed to provide you with emergency treatment, if we do agree.

 - Right to Request Confidential Communications.
 You have the right to request that we communicate with you about health matters in a certain way or at a certain location.
 For example, you can ask that we only contact you by telephone at work or that we only contact you by mail at home.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 - Right to Amend or Add an Addendum.
-If you feel that Health Information we have about you is incorrect or incomplete, you may ask us to amend or add to the Health Information.
-You have the right to request an amendment for as long as the information is kept by or for UTHealth or UTP.
+If you feel that health information we have about you is incorrect or incomplete, you may ask us to amend or add to it.
+You have the right to request an amendment for as long as the information is kept by or for UTHealth Houston or UTP.
 You must provide a reason that supports your request.
-We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
-In addition, we may deny your request if you ask us to amend information that: (i) was not created by us, unless the person or entity that created the information is no longer available to make the amendment; (ii) is not part of the Health Information kept by or for UTHealth or UTP; (iii) is not part of the information which you would be permitted to inspect and copy; or (iv) is accurate and complete.
+We may deny your request for an amendment, if it is not in writing or does not include a reason to support the request.
+In addition, we may deny your request if you ask us to amend information that: (i) was not created by us, unless the person or entity that created the information is no longer available to make the amendment; (ii) is not part of the health information kept by or for UTHealth Houston or UTP; (iii) is not part of the information which you would be permitted to inspect and copy; or (iv) is accurate and complete.

 - Right to an Accounting of Disclosures.
-You have the right to request an "accounting of disclosures” to outside parties by UTHealth or UTP of your Health Information that occurred in the past six (6) years.
-This accounting is a list of the disclosures we made after April 14, 2003 of your Health Information for purposes other than treatment, payment, and health care operations, as those functions are described above.
+You have the right to request an "accounting of disclosures” to outside parties by UTHealth Houston or UTP of your health information that occurred in the past six (6) years.
+This accounting is a list of certain disclosures we made of your health information for purposes other than treatment, payment, and health care operations or a valid authorization, as those functions are described above.
 Your request must state a time period, which may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (e.g., on paper, electronically).
 The first list you request within a twelve (12) month period will be free of charge.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 - Right to a Paper Copy of This Notice.
 You have the right to receive a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.

 CHANGES TO THIS NOTICE.
 We reserve the right to change this Notice.
-We reserve the right to make the revised or changed Notice effective for Health Information we already have about you, as well as any Health Information we receive in the future.
+We reserve the right to make the revised or changed Notice effective for health information we already have about you, as well as any health information we receive in the future.
 We will post a copy of the current Notice in all clinical areas.
-The Notice will contain on the second page, in the lower left-hand corner, the effective date.
+The Notice will contain on the last page, the effective date.
 In addition, each time you register for treatment or health care services, we will offer you a copy of the current Notice in effect.

 COMPLAINTS.
-If you would like a paper copy of this Notice, have questions about it, or believe its terms or any UTHealth or UTP privacy or confidentiality policy has been violated with respect to Health Information about you, please contact us immediately at The University of Texas Health Science Center at Houston Privacy Office, 7000 Fannin Suite 1460, Houston, Texas 77030, by email at firstname.lastname@example.org or by phone 713-500-3391.
+If you would like a paper copy of this Notice, have questions about it, or believe its terms or any UTHealth Houston or UTP privacy or confidentiality policy has been violated with respect to health information about you, please contact us immediately at UTHealth Houston Privacy Office, 7000 Fannin St., Suite 1460, Houston, Texas 77030, by email at firstname.lastname@example.org or by phone at 713-500-3391.
 Please include your name, address, and a telephone number where we can contact you, and a brief description of the complaint.
 If you prefer, you may lodge an anonymous complaint.
-You may also contact the Secretary of the Department of Health and Human Services at: Region VI, Office for Civil Rights, U.S. Department of Health and Human Services, 1301 Young Street, Suite 1169, Dallas, TX 75202.
-Phone (214) 767-4056.
-FAX (214) 767-0432.
-TDD (214) 767-8940.
-You will not be penalized or suffer retaliation in any way for making a complaint to UTHealth, UTP or the Department of Health and Human Services.
+You may also contact the Secretary of the Department of Health and Human Services at: Region VI, Office for Civil Rights, U.S. Department of Health and Human Services, 1301 Young St., Suite 1169, Dallas, Texas 75202.
+Phone 214-767-4056.
+Fax 214-767-0432.
+TDD 214-767-8940.
+You will not be penalized or suffer retaliation in any way for making a complaint to UTHealth Houston, UTP, or the Department of Health and Human Services.
 Please provide as much information possible so that the complaint can be properly investigated.
-Neither UTHealth, UTP nor any of its affiliates will retaliate against a person who files a complaint with us or with Secretary of Department of Health and Human Services.
+Neither UTHealth Houston, UTP, nor any of its affiliates will retaliate against a person who files a complaint with us or with the Secretary of the Department of Health and Human Services.

 PRIVACY OFFICER.
 If you have any questions about this Notice, please contact the Privacy Office at 713-500-3391.